 Each Stella & Chewy’s cat food package AND product page on our website includes a table with recommended daily portion sizes based on body weight.

-Dry cat food is more calorie dense than wet cat food (which has more moisture) which is why the recommended portions of wet food may seem larger if you’re comparing a serving of dry food and wet food side by side.
+Remember, dry cat food is more calorie dense than wet cat food (which has more moisture)—this is why the recommended portions of wet food may seem larger if you’re comparing a serving of dry food and wet food side by side.

 Dry Cat Food Feeding Guidelines

-In general, an adult cat of average size needs ½ cup to ⅔ cup of dry food per day (based on a standard 8 oz. measuring cup).
-At Stella & Chewy's, we offer an interactive feeding calculator on all of our product webpages to make figuring this out even easier!
-Find the right raw coated kibble or raw blend kibble for your cat by exploring our website.
+In general, an adult cat of average size (8-12 pounds) needs ½ cup to ⅔ cup of dry food per day (based on a standard 8 oz. measuring cup).
+At Stella & Chewy's, we offer two kinds of kibble for cats that feature America's #1 Freeze-Dried Raw Pet Food, making them more nutrient-dense than traditional kibble.
+They also have slightly different feeding guidelines, because our Raw Blend kibble contains added freeze-dried raw pieces to entice picky eaters with even more meaty flavor and aroma.
+Find the right dry food for your cat by exploring our website.

 Wet Cat Food Feeding Guidelines

-In general, an adult cat of average size needs between 7-11 oz of wet food per day, depending on whether the wet food is pâté, morsels or shreds.
-Our wet cat food recipes come in different sizes and types of containers to suit every lifestyle.
+In general, an adult cat of average size needs between 7-11 oz of wet food per day when feeding as a complete and balanced meal, depending on whether the wet food is pâté, morsels or shreds.
+At Stella & Chewy's, we know how finnicky felines can be—that's why we make wet cat food recipes in a variety of different sizes, flavors, textures and types of containers to suit every taste and lifestyle; including both a Purrfect Pate and Shredded texture-specific Variety Pack to help you keep things interesting for your purr-snickety pals!
 Check out the feeding guidelines on the back of the packaging or on the individual product pages on our website to learn more.

-In general, an adult cat of average size needs ¾ cup to 1 ¼ cup of frozen raw or freeze-dried raw dinner morsels per day (based on a standard 8 oz. measuring cup).
-In addition to feeding your cat the correct amount of food, it's also important to transition your cat to a raw diet slowly.
+In general, an adult cat of average size needs ¾ cup to 1 ¼ cup of Freeze-Dried or Frozen Raw Dinner Morsels per day (based on a standard 8 oz. measuring cup).
+In addition to feeding your cat the correct amount of food, it's also important to make sure that your cat stays hydrated and to transition them to a raw diet slowly, especially if they have a sensitive stomach or other health issues that affect their digestion.
 Check out our transition guide to learn more!

 How Often to Feed Your Cat

-A popular feeding schedule for adult cats is two meals a day during (morning and evening).
+A popular feeding schedule for adult cats is two meals a day: in the morning and evening.
 This is convenient if you have a job that keeps you out of the home for most of the day.
 It’s also fine to feed your cat three (or more) meals a day as long as each meal size is adjusted accordingly.

 Whatever feeding interval your cat prefers, the important thing is sticking to a consistent schedule.
 Cats like routines because it helps them feel secure when they can predict when their next meal is coming.
 Regular mealtimes also help regulate your cat’s digestion.